panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 const myCustomCat = new Cat('Scratchy');
 ```

 `Pet` class defines a method named `Symbol.hasInstance`.
-The method receives the constructor parameter, and it should return a boolean indicating whether the current instance has a `constructor` parameter as a constructor.
+The method has one parameter: the constructor, and returns a boolean whether the current instance's constructor matches the parameter.

-Let's try again to use `instanceof` to detect the constructor of `myCustomCat`:
+Let's use again `instanceof` to detect the constructor of `myCustomCat`:

 ```javascript
 myCustomCat instanceof Cat;    // => true